nxskok/pasias/index.Rmd

 text.
 I am trying to update my program to catch them, but I am sure to miss some.

+You will occasionally
-I just figured out that you can convert LaTeX "label" and "ref" pairs into HTML "a name" and "a href='#'", which R Markdown can handle.
-I am ludicrously pleased with myself.
-To that effect, you will occasionally see question parts beginning with a *; this means that other question parts refer back to this one.
+see question parts beginning with a *; this means that other question parts refer back to this one.
 (One of my favourite question strategies is to ask how two different approaches lead to the same answer, or more generally to demonstrate that there are different ways to see the same thing.)

+Thanks to Dann Sioson for spotting some errors and making some useful suggestions.

-If you see anything, [file an
+If *you* see anything, [file an issue](https://github.com/nxskok/pasias/issues) on the Github page for now.
-issue](https://github.com/nxskok/pasias/issues) on the Github page for now.
-I want to fix problems programmatically at first, but when the majority of the problems have been caught, I will certainly take pull requests.
-I will acknowledge all the people who catch things.
 Likely problems include:

 - some LaTeX construction that I didn't catch (eg. block quotes)